pepawel/sxg_checker/README.md

 [![Gem Version](https://badge.fury.io/rb/sxg_checker.svg)](https://badge.fury.io/rb/sxg_checker)

-A library and command-line tool for checking the Google SXG cache for the presence of a document and its subresources.
+A library and command-line tool for checking the Google Signed Exchanges (SXG) cache for the presence of a document and its subresources.

-It verifies if your web page and its resources are properly available in Google's Signed Exchanges (SXG) cache, helping you troubleshoot SXG implementation issues with detailed status reporting for each resource.
+It verifies if your web page and its resources are properly available in Google's SXG cache, helping you troubleshoot SXG implementation issues with detailed status reporting for each resource.

+SXG enables websites to optimize Largest Contentful Paint (LCP) by allowing prefetching directly from the Google search results page.
+For a step-by-step guide, see my (SXG tutorial)[https://www.pawelpokrywka.com/p/how-i-took-lcp-down-under-350ms].
+This tool is also referenced in the section on (monitoring and measuring SXG)[https://www.pawelpokrywka.com/p/measuring-signed-exchanges-impact].

 ## Status indicators